kasterlevi/6thManDataProject/Kaggle_Competition_Materials/Competition_README.md

 ### example_submission.csv:

-This CSV contains an example of what the
+This CSV contains an example of what the your final submission csv created by running your model on test.csv should look like.
+As you can see, one column is a list of player id's, and the other column is a list of corresponding win percentage predictions.
+Here the win percentage predictions are generated randomly.

+## How to Participate